sidThearth/fAInance/README.md

 ### 🔧 Installation

-Build Spendo-ai from the source and install dependencies:
+Build fAInance from the source and install dependencies:

 1. **Clone the repository:**
    ```bash